roshkins/student-bios/March_2013_SF/Darwish_Gani.md

 Users can also easily keep track of what they are reading even when they are not on my site using a bookmarklet.

-Some of the tech: Rails API to Backbone front end, threaded requests + delayed jobs for API queries, customized share across social and email, Bookmarklet, Curating Algorithm for article interest, Twitter API, FB Graph API + FQL queries, Embedly API
+Some of the tech:
+* Rails API to Backbone front end
+* threaded requests + delayed jobs for API queries
+* customized share across social and email, Bookmarklet
+* Curating Algorithm for article interest
+* Twitter API
+* FB Graph API + FQL queries
+* Embedly API